Harlinn/Harlinn.Windows/Examples/Core/Math/pbrto/Readme.md

 executes the original [pbrt](https://github.com/mmp/pbrt-v4) CPU based rendering machinery.

-The modified rendering machinery renders [kroken/camera-1.pbrt](https://github.com/mmp/pbrt-v4-scenes/blob/master/kroken/camera-1.pbrt)
+The modified rendering machinery renders [kroken/camera-1.pbrt](https://github.com/mmp/pbrt-v4-scenes/blob/master/kroken/camera-1.pbrt) significantly faster than the original Visual Studio 2022 build of pbrt.

+I'm now building pbrto.exe using the latest Visual Studio 2026 build tools, and the performance of the original pbrt rendering machinery has improved significantly, but my modified version is still a bit faster.

-91 % faster than the original Visual Studio 2022 build of pbrt.
+My notes below about the performance of pbrto were based on a Visual Studio 2022 build of pbrto.

 Rolling the original [pbrt](https://github.com/mmp/pbrt-v4) CPU based rendering machinery, and my modified version of this machinery, into a single app; makes it easier to verify that my modifications works as expected while exercising functionality provided by